wazedde/ucom/README.md

 ## Limitations

 - Only macOS and Windows are supported.
-- Looks for the editors installations in the default location.
+- Looks for the editor installations in the default location.
   If this is not the case, set the `UCOM_EDITOR_DIR` environment variable to the directory where the editors are installed.
 - Requires that git is available for initializing a repository when using the `new` command.
 - `ucom build` does not support building a project that is already open in the editor.